SaBuMa/FPGA-Design/Memory/DualPortRAM/VHDL_Files/readme.md

-# VHDL Files used in the Single Port RAM Project
+# VHDL Files used in the Dual Port RAM Project